 Publications and Videos

-Encouraging adequate and healthy eating, reducing sedentary behaviour and physical inactivity, and actions focused on children’s health is a role of society as a whole.
-Childhood obesity deserves everyone’s attention through diverse, multidimensional and intersectoral actions as demonstrated in the documents and videos below.
+Given this scenario and crucial actions to address malnutrition and obesity, encouraging adequate and healthy eating, reducing sedentary behaviour and physical inactivity, and actions focused on children’s health is a role of society as a whole.
+Due to the high prevalences, childhood obesity deserves everyone’s attention through diverse, multidimensional and intersectoral actions as demonstrated in the documents and videos below.